AshrafZohdi/Gym-management/README.md

 - Editing or adding further Documentation
 - etc

+### TODO:

+- Create a main.java to replace the Test.java
+- Create a GUI for the program.

 All contributions should be under the terms of the MIT license [&lt;LICENSE&gt;](LICENSE).
 ## License